shopwp/www/wp-content/plugins/post-types-order/readme.txt

 == Change Log ==

+= 1.9.3.1 =
+  - WordPress 4.8 compatibility notice
+  - Slight code changes, remove unused activate / deactivate hooks
+  - Updated po translation file
+  - Updated assets

 = 1.9.3 =
   - Fix for custom post type objects per page when using default archive interface drag & drop sort
   - Plugin code redo and re-structure
   - Improved compatibility with other plugins
-  - Security improvments for AJAX order updates
+  - Security improvements for AJAX order updates

 = 1.9 =
   - Remove translations from the package
   - Remove link for donate
   - Wp Hide plugin availability notification
-  - New Filter pto/get_options to allow to chaneg default options; Custom capability can be set for 'capability'
+  - New Filter pto/get_options to allow to change default options; Custom capability can be set for 'capability'
   - New Filter pto/admin/plugin_options/capability to allow custom capability option to be inserted within html

 = 1.8.9.2 =